Module loda.ml.keras.program_generation_rnn

 def from_config(config)

-Creates a layer from its config.
+Creates an operation from its config.

 Args